 Beautiful, C14th riverside church of cathedral proportions.
 War-torn C16.
 Nave repaired, but E end, transepts, tower left roofless 400 yrs till all restored 1970s.
 Now whole again - longest parish church in Scotland.
 Carvings,windows.
 Shop.

 A few minutes from Haddington town centre is the remarkably restored, very fine C14 church of St Mary.
 Of cathedral proportions, it lies in a beautiful riverside setting by the (little) Tyne and near the mediaeval Nungate Bridge.
 Wide, sunny and grassy banks and the adjacent St Mary's Pleasance Garden make wonderful picnic settings.
-There is also the nearby Peter Potter Art Gallery and Cafe, and other eateries not far away.
+There are several eateries not far away.

 The nave became too small to house the growing congregations, and had many makeovers over the past 400yrs; raised arches and a lowered floor (C12 cemetery found beneath) allowed enough height for lofts and galleries.
 Late C19 and early C20 donations from the congregation provided many excellent stained glass windows.

 At last, in the 1970s, after much fundraising and sponsorships, it was possible to restore the old ruins.
 Once again St Mary's is the longest parish church in Scotland.
 It has kept many original pre-reformation features - see the many medieval carvings inside and out (some close-up photos), including the excavated old town crest with goats and grapes, and several green men.There was also much C20 recycling - this time into the church - including matching stone from Edinburgh's closed Caledonian Railway Station at the west end of Princes Street, a flour mill and a railway bridge; slates from Glasgow's Gorbals; 3 Burne-Jones stained glass windows from Torquay; a peel of 8 bells from a chapel in Aberdeenshire (hung in time to ring in the Millenium).
 New fibre-glass "stone" vaulting was crafted by a Norfolk boatbuilder; and a fine, pipe organ built locally in the Lammermuir Hills.
 There are graves of Jane Welsh Carlyle and John Brown (C18 Minister of Haddington).
 The old mediaeval vestry is now the Lauderdale Aisle (an ecumenical chapel built over the Maitland family burial vault).